Update of September 15 Regarding Corona Virus Infection

 According to Kailali Representative Mainamoti Chaudhary, the ward office of Dhangadhi Sub-metropolitan-14 has been sealed for the period from September 13 to September 14 after COVID-19 was confirmed in an employee.
 Ward Chairperson Ram Bajari Chaudhary said that the ward office will be sealed from September 14 to September 19 after COVID-19 was confirmed in the ward office’s staff in a sample test conducted at Seti Provincial Hospital.
 Earlier, COVID-19 had been confirmed in 25 people of the ward and also in the staffs of the ward office.

-Murder Accused Arrested
+Accused of Murder Arrested

-Complaint Filed Against The Accused Of Murder After Rape
+Accused of Murder After Rape Arrested